 Cal Water also has its own aggressive and comprehensive water conservation program that has and will continue to reduce per-capita usage and therefore demands on critical water sources.
 Cal Water is committed to helping its customers use water efficiently and has developed a range of water conservation programs to support this goal.
 To ensure that it is providing the right mix of programs in the most cost-effective manner possible, Cal Water routinely conducts comprehensive conservation program analysis and planning.
 This is done on a five-year cycle in tandem with the UWMP.
 Cal Water's Conservation Master Plan provides the basis for the information on the implementation of and expected water savings from Demand Management Measures (DMMs) presented in Chapter 9.

-Cal Water also monitors and supports the goals of the Fremont Basin Integrated Regional Water Management Plan (IRWMP).
+Cal Water also monitors and supports the goals and objectives of the Kern Integrated Regional Water Management Plan (IRWMP)34.
+These objectives include: